2TG Chambers London

 The Legal Cheek View

 2TG is a truly mixed set, with practice areas spanning civil and commercial work.
-Founded more than 70 years ago and now home to 63 barristers, the set has a leading reputation in many areas.
+Founded more than 70 years ago and now home to over 60 barristers, the set has a leading reputation in many areas.

 The breadth of work available at 2TG is something that is praised by the tenants.
 One junior tells us, “we get a good variety of work at the junior end, including some interesting and complex cases.
 There are also more routine cases — such as road traffic accidents and credit hire — but these are also quite stimulating if you enjoy advocacy because there is a lot of witness handling”.
 Another adds: “one day I might be researching a niche aviation insurance point, the next day drafting a defence in a claim brought for alleged failure to treat sepsis, and the day after that cross examining a witness at trial”.
-We are also told there is a good balance of court-based and paper-based work.
+One junior is also said to be “doing work at the forefront of sports law.”
+Others claim that there’s “huge freedom to build a practice” at 2 Temple Gardens, “from huge group claims to commercial disputes, it’s different every day and all interesting.”

 On the civil side, 2TG are well-regarded in personal injury, clinical negligence, product liability, professional negligence, and travel law — so there is certainly plenty of high-quality work to get stuck into.
-Whether it be acting for the Royal Borough of Kensington and Chelsea in relation to the Grenfell Tower disaster or taking on a catastrophic birth injury claim, something of importance is always happening.
+Whether it be acting for Network Rail on an appeal concerning the encroachment of Japanese Knotweed or defending the NHS on an array of technical matters, something of importance is always happening.
 As a pupil or baby junior, however, you may have to expect to spend a fair amount of time working on some simpler whiplash claims in county courts!

 Continue reading